How to Stand Out in Your Job Application for Real

 Standing Out Online Is a Losing Battle

-Online applications are a numbers game stacked against you.
-Everyone tailors their resume.
-Everyone uses the same job boards.
-Tools like LazyApply and Sonara blast out hundreds of applications, flooding the system.
+Online jobs are a tough game.
+Everyone fixes their resumes.
+Everyone uses the same sites.
+Tools send out hundreds of apps, flooding the system.

-The "apply to 100 jobs a day" advice fails at your level.
-Senior roles need precision, not volume.
+Applying to 100 jobs daily fails for you.
+Senior jobs need accuracy, not volume.

 Physical Mail: The Ultimate Way to Break Through

-Enter physical mail.
-Your resume packet lands on a real desk.
-Not buried in an inbox.
-Not filtered by software.
-A tangible packet in a hiring manager's hands screams priority.
+Use physical mail.
+Your resume goes to a real desk.
+Not lost in email.
+Not blocked by software.
+A paper application in their hands shows it matters.

 How to Use Physical Mail Strategically